 Compare Texas solar buyback plans

 The best solar buyback plan depends on your home's energy profile — homes that export a lot of solar benefit from high credit rates, while homes that consume most of their own solar save more with low energy rates.
-Compare 25 plans from 14 providers below, or upload a bill to get personalized estimates based on your actual usage.
-Updated February 18, 2026.
+Compare 26 plans from 13 providers below, or upload a bill to get personalized estimates based on your actual usage.
+Updated May 13, 2026.

 Compare energy plans